Analysis | Fact-checking President Biden’s first news conference

 “Between 1917 and 1971 the filibuster existed, there were a total of 58 motions to break a filibuster that whole time.
 Last year alone there were five times that many.”

-When Biden refers to a motion to “break a filibuster,” he is talking about something a vote to invoke cloture —ending Senate debate on a bill or a nomination.
+When Biden refers to a motion to “break a filibuster,” he is talking about something a vote to invoke cloture — ending Senate debate on a bill or a nomination.
 There were 298 votes on cloture in the 2019-2020 session, but in all but 18 cases the debate was ended and a final vote could take place.
 Biden does not mention that Democrats, then in the minority, were responsible for most, if not all, of these filibusters.

 Biden overstates his support from Republicans, according to Washington Post pollsters Scott Clement and Emily Guskin.
 “Polls show majorities of Republicans across the country opposed the stimulus bill, although polls show most Republicans supported some key parts of the legislation,” they wrote.
 “Across five national polls since late February, between 54 percent and 73 percent of Republicans opposed the $1.9 trillion stimulus package.
 The bill enjoyed majority support from the public overall — from a low of 61 percent to a high of 75 percent in polls by CNN, Monmouth University, the Pew Research Center, CBS/YouGov and YouGov/Economist.”